 The government has also signalled its intention to offer Stamp Duty Land Tax relief on land purchases within Freeport sites where that property is to be used for qualifying commercial activity.
 This is expected to apply until 31st March 2026.

 It has also been announced in the Queen’s Speech on 11 May 2021 that Freeport employers will be able to pay less National Insurance for all new workers hired from April 2022.

-For more information and support in international trading, Mitchell Charlesworth is a member of the Kreston international network of accountants, with expert advisers able to support businesses with a wide range of international business services.
+For more information and support in international trading, Mitchell Charlesworth is a member of the Kreston Global network of accountants, with expert advisers able to support businesses with a wide range of international business services.

 Please contact Phil Hartley below.